BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Experiments

 \textbf{Effect of Enhanced Rotation Sampling:} Introducing the enhanced rotation sampling strategy (second row) improves RTE, RRE, and ATE metrics across all datasets.
 This confirms that balancing the motion patterns in the training data effectively mitigates dataset bias and enhances the model's ability to estimate less frequent but critical actions like turns.

-\textbf{Effect of Dense Flow Supervision:} After adding dense BEV optical flow supervision (third row), performance shows further significant improvement.
-All datasets demonstrate over 20\% improvement in RTE metrics, especially for the multi-scale, multi-scene ZJH-VO dataset, where RTE improvement reaches nearly 30\%.
-This demonstrates that our proposed constructible dense supervision signals provide dense, pixel-level correspondence information for the network, greatly enhancing its learning capability for fine motion patterns, especially bringing more precise BEV mapping and representation capabilities for dataset scenarios with extensive feature distance spans.
-The introduction of BEV optical flow supervision also brings stability improvements, corresponding to significant ATE improvements across four trajectories on each dataset, intuitively indicating that predicted trajectories are overall closer to ground truth, showing more stable performance in pose estimation across the entire pipeline.
+\textbf{Effect of Dense Flow Supervision:} Adding dense BEV optical flow supervision (third row) yields over 20\% RTE improvement on all datasets, reaching nearly 30\% on the multi-scale ZJH-VO dataset.
+Unlike sparse pose supervision that constrains only a single motion vector per frame, the dense flow places a learning target on every BEV cell, providing much richer gradient signals during training.
+The constructible dense signals provide pixel-level correspondence that strengthens the network's learning of fine motion patterns, especially in scenes spanning a wide range of object distances.
+The consistent ATE gains across all four trajectories per dataset further indicate that predicted trajectories stay closer to ground truth, confirming more stable pose estimation.

-\textbf{Effect of PV-BEV Fusion:} Finally, after fusing PV branch information (fourth row, complete BEV-ODOM2), model performance reaches optimal levels.
-This indicates that the PV branch successfully compensates for information loss in non-primary degrees of freedom such as pitch and roll in BEV representation by extracting correlation information before projection to the BEV plane.
-By fusing features from both branches, the model can more comprehensively understand the vehicle's complete motion state, enabling more accurate 3-DoF pose estimation.
-Although the improvement is more modest compared to sampling and supervision strategies, consistent gains across all metrics prove the value of preserving rich motion information lost during LSS transformation.
-This component is particularly beneficial for complex motion pattern scenarios requiring comprehensive geometric understanding.
+\textbf{Effect of PV-BEV Fusion:} Finally, fusing the PV branch (fourth row, complete BEV-ODOM2) reaches the best performance.
+By extracting correlation before projection, the PV branch compensates for the information loss in non-primary degrees of freedom such as pitch and roll, giving the model a more complete view of motion for accurate 3-DoF estimation.
+Although its gain is more modest than the sampling and supervision strategies, the consistent improvement across all metrics confirms the value of preserving motion cues otherwise lost during LSS projection.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}